Physician Early Retirement Plans

 Healthcare insurance is an expense.
 As feared as it is by the general public, it is just a line item on your retirement budget!
 At least physicians know how to navigate the system.

-You can go for ACA Premium Tax Credits, or you can think about a few other options, such as health shares or catastrophic plans.
+You can take advantage of ACA Premium Tax Credits or consider other options, such as health shares or catastrophic plans.

 Another consideration: remember you can run your health insurance costs and a deductible business expense if you have 1099 income.
-A couple weeks of locum will go a long way in physician early retirement.
+A few weeks of locum will go a long way in a physician’s early retirement.

 Access to Retirement Accounts